It’s time to take care of you

 Why wait for a vacation to dive into a good book?
 Reading is a great way to escape without the cost of a plane ticket.
 It can stimulate your mind and memory, and build your vocabulary – all while you’re enjoying a good story.
 Whether you like a thrilling page turner, interesting biography, or want to expand your knowledge with non-fiction, losing yourself in a book can be restorative.
 Save money buying books by heading to the library or by borrowing their ebooks.

-When you’re not rushing to prep for a large gathering, cooking can be a very relaxing activity.
+When you’re not rushing to prep for a family gathering, cooking can be a very relaxing activity.
 Now that your holiday baking is done and no family dinners ahead for a good while, take a little time to make a recipe you’ve been wanting to try, think comforting soups or batch up some meals you can freeze for later (which will be one less thing on your plate when things get busy).
 Put on your favourite tunes, grab an apron, and whip up a little ‘me’ time.

 Sometimes life’s simplest pleasures are just what the doctor ordered to reduce stress, relax, and unwind.
 And that’s a prescription that’s easy to follow.